rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 be determined at the discretion of the Primary Officers based on the nature of the candidate's behavior.
 Should a decision in favor of probation be reached, the candidate shall be informed of the verdict and their probationary period shall begin.
-Should this not be reached, the candidate shall informed of the nature of the discussion.
+Should this not be reached, the candidate shall be informed of the nature of the discussion.

 At the end of the probationary period, a second discussion shall be held